 III.
 NIST 5.2 Page 12

 Biometrics are unique personal attributes that can be used to identify a person.
 They include facial pictures, fingerprints, DNA, iris and retina scans, voiceprints and many other things.
-In this document, biometrics are used in the registration process to be able to later prevent a subscriber who in fact registered from repudiating the registration, to help identify those who commit registration fraud, and to unlock tokens.
+In this document, biometrics are used in the registration process to be able to later prevent a subscriber, who in fact registered, from repudiating the registration.
+This will help to identify those who commit registration fraud and to unlock tokens.
 Biometrics are not used directly as tokens in this document.

-Appenix A
+Appendix A

-Below is material for consideration to be added to the text in Appnedix A and B.
+Below is material for consideration to be added to the text in Appendix A and B.

 -------